deshine/honeybee-distribution-pattern/README.md

 ## Getting Started

+You can view the app here: https://deshine.github.io/honeybee-distribution-pattern/

+or

 Clone to your computer.
 Run 'npm install' from project root to download dependencies.
 From project root, run 'node app.js' to start the node server.
 View the application at http://localhost:3000/

 ### Prerequisites